 (Minimum) dimensions (or size) of a photo for use on UT-websites

 It is important that the photos that are being uploaded are big enough in size.
-Else, they will not look sharp on the website and hence look highly unprofessional.
+Otherwise they will not look sharp on the website and hence look highly unprofessional.
 The required dimensions differ with each template.
 Whereas some templates require large photos in the header, other templates might not.
 Moreover, you can choose among many different spots of your website to upload your photos to (on the top of the page in the header, in the running text, in small widget blocks, etc.) and those locations also differ in size.
 If you are looking for the dimensions that are required for the default UT template, you can find them in the following two spots:

 - In general, when you are uploading a photo, WebHare is telling you what the (minimum) dimensions are.